openstack/freezer/README.rst

                     [--cinder-vol-id CINDER_VOL_ID] [--nova-inst-id NOVA_INST_ID]
                     [--cindernative-vol-id CINDERNATIVE_VOL_ID]
                     [--download-limit DOWNLOAD_LIMIT]
-                    [--sql-server-conf SQL_SERVER_CONF] [--vssadmin VSSADMIN]
+                    [--sql-server-conf SQL_SERVER_CONF] [--vssadmin]
                     [--command COMMAND] [--compression {gzip,bzip2,xz}]
                     [--storage {local,swift,ssh}] [--ssh-key SSH_KEY]
                     [--ssh-username SSH_USERNAME] [--ssh-host SSH_HOST]
                     [--ssh-port SSH_PORT]

     optional arguments:
       -h, --help            show this help message and exit --config CONFIG       Config file abs path.
 Option arguments are provided from config file.
 When config file is used any option from command line provided take precedence.
       --action {backup,restore,info,admin,exec}
                             Set the action to be taken. backup and restore are self explanatory, info is used to retrieve info from the storage media, exec is used to execute a script, while admin is used to delete old backups and other admin actions.
 Default backup.
       -F PATH_TO_BACKUP, --path-to-backup PATH_TO_BACKUP, --file-to-backup PATH_TO_BACKUP
                             The file or directory you want to back up to Swift -N BACKUP_NAME, --backup-name BACKUP_NAME
                             The backup name you want to use to identify your backup on Swift
       -m MODE, --mode MODE  Set the technology to back from.
 Options are, fs (filesystem), mongo (MongoDB), mysql (MySQL),
                             sqlserver (SQL Server) Default set to fs -C CONTAINER, --container CONTAINER
                             The Swift container (or path to local storage) used to upload files to
-          -L, --list-containers
-                                List the Swift containers on remote Object Storage Server
-          -l, --list-objects    List the Swift objects stored in a container on remote Object Storage Server.
-          -o GET_OBJECT, --get-object GET_OBJECT
-                                The Object name you want to download on the local file system.
-          -d DST_FILE, --dst-file DST_FILE
-                                The file name used to save the object on your local disk and upload file in swift
       -s, --snapshot        Create a snapshot of the fs containing the resource to backup.
 When used, the lvm parameters will be guessed and/or the default values will be used --lvm-auto-snap LVM_AUTO_SNAP
                             Automatically guess the volume group and volume name for given PATH.
       --lvm-srcvol LVM_SRCVOL
                             Set the lvm volume you want to take a snaphost from.
                             Default no volume
       --lvm-snapname LVM_SNAPNAME
                             Set the lvm snapshot name to use.
 If the snapshot name already exists, the old one will be used a no new one will be created.
 Default freezer_backup_snap.
       --lvm-snap-perm {ro,rw}
                             Set the lvm snapshot permission to use.
 If the permission is set to ro The snapshot will be immutable
                             - read only -.
-If the permission is set to rw it will be mutable --lvm-snapsize LVM_SNAPSIZE
+If the permission is set to rw it will be mutable
+      --lvm-snapsize LVM_SNAPSIZE
                             Set the lvm snapshot size when creating a new snapshot.
 Please add G for Gigabytes or M for Megabytes, i.e. 500M or 8G.
 Default 1G.
       --lvm-dirmount LVM_DIRMOUNT
                             Set the directory you want to mount the lvm snapshot to.
 Default to /var/lib/freezer
       --lvm-volgroup LVM_VOLGROUP
                             Specify the volume group of your logical volume.
 This is important to mount your snapshot volume.
 Default not set
       --max-level MAX_LEVEL
                             Set the backup level used with tar to implement incremental backup.
 If a level 1 is specified but no level 0 is already available, a level 0 will be done and subsequently backs to level 1.
 Default 0 (No Incremental)
       --always-level ALWAYS_LEVEL
                             Set backup maximum level used with tar to implement incremental backup.
 If a level 3 is specified, the backup will be executed from level 0 to level 3 and to that point always a backup level 3 will be executed.
                             It will not restart from level 0.
 This option has precedence over --max-backup-level.
 Default False
                             (Disabled)
       --restart-always-level RESTART_ALWAYS_LEVEL
                             Restart the backup from level 0 after n days.
 Valid only if --always-level option if set.
 If --always-